plewkowycz/technical_task_qa_app/us_and_bugs/README.md

 User name complexity.
 Does 4 characters is not too short?

+User name and password is validate dynamic, without clicking Login button.
+Something to disscus, if requirements allowa that.

 After landing to news page, there is not “Log out” button

 We can login without internet connect.
 I know we run locally app, but maybe it should be investigate